owenpmorgan/owenmorgan_co_uk_website/README.md

 This is my website, initially just for music work

-Jobs - fonts and images are not working
+Jobs -

+Change my gandhi domain to point to here.

+Close neocities.

 Completed -

 push / pull from clion not currently working
-{

 ## Resolving Git Issues: Diverging Branches and `.DS_Store` Files

 This section outlines the steps taken to resolve issues with diverging branches and unwanted `.DS_Store` files in a Git repository.